-- We mostly focus on worst-case time complexity - Best-case is not very interesting - Average-case often is hard to determine - What is an "average string list"? - What is average number of twisted sorts in an arbitrary string list? - What is the average length of an arbitrary string? - May depend in the semantic of the input (person names, DNA sequences, job descriptions, book titles, language, ...) - Always remember: Worst-case often is overly pessimistic
+- We will mostly focus on worst-case time complexity - Best-case is not very interesting - Average-case often is hard to determine - What is an "average string list"? - What is average number of twisted sorts in an arbitrary string list? - What is the average length of an arbitrary string? - May depend in the semantic of the input (person names, DNA sequences, job descriptions, book titles, language, ...) - Keep in mind: Worst-case often is overly pessimistic